 Snow-kissed Appeal: Angel Pink Flocked Christmas Tree

-The perfect partner to the Pretty in Pink Christmas tree, one of Treetopia’s customer favorites, the Angel Pink Flocked Christmas Tree is a beautiful pink tree with PVC and pine needles kissed by pink faux snow.
-Angelic in appearance, this flocked tree mimics the look and feel of pink fluffy clouds or soft cotton candy, making it a heavenly addition to any décor theme.
-Each part of this tree is bathed in the soft, warm glow of clear lights, with wires that match the foliage color.
-Hang some winter-themed ornaments to complete the look, or enjoy it in all its pink snow-kissed glory.
+One of Treetopia’s customer favorites, the Angel Pink Flocked Christmas Tree is the perfect partner to the Pretty in Pink Christmas tree.
+It’s composed of beautiful pink PVC and pine needles kissed by pink faux snow.
+This angelic flocked artificial tree mimics the look and feel of pink fluffy clouds or soft cotton candy.
+It’s a heavenly addition to any décor theme.
+Also, this tree is bathed in the soft, warm glow of clear lights, with wires that match the foliage color.
+Hang some winter-themed ornaments to complete the look.
+Or, enjoy it in all its pink snow-kissed glory.

 Noir Ambiance: Silver Shadow Ombre Tree

 Elegant and mysterious, the Silver Shadow Ombre Tree emphasizes the importance of color by underscoring its absence.
-By sticking to darker, monochromatic tones, this tree exudes an air of mystery that’s punctuated only by the tinsel needles that form its radiant foliage.
-Featuring a unique gradient palette, this tree is jet black at the top, gray in the middle, and silver at the bottom.
-It works well with any color scheme, and it’s the perfect tree for a classic holiday movie night due to its grayscale scheme that evokes memories of the silver screen—when James Dean and Marilyn Monroe reigned as motion picture heroes.
+By sticking to darker, monochromatic tones, this tree exudes an air of mystery.
+Furthermore, these are punctuated by the tinsel needles that form its radiant foliage.
+Its unique gradient palette consists of jet black on top, gray in the middle, and silver at the bottom.
+It works well with any color scheme.
+It’s the perfect tree for a classic holiday movie night due to its grayscale scheme.
+It evokes memories of the silver screen—when James Dean and Marilyn Monroe reigned as motion picture heroes.

-This list shows how Christmas tree colors can make a difference in your holiday décor, and how they can affect the way you celebrate the season.
-Take the leap of faith this year, and use one of the colored Christmas trees mentioned above to create a décor theme that expresses your personal style and design inclinations.
+This list shows how Christmas tree colors can make a difference in your holiday décor.
+And, how they can affect the way you celebrate the season.
+Take the leap of faith this year, and use one of the colorful Christmas trees.
+Use them to express your personal style and design inclinations.